-INTRO TO BLOCK-BASE PROGRAMMING
+INTRO TO BLOCK-BASED PROGRAMMING

 COURSE DESCRIPTION: This course provides an introduction to programming using block-based coding languages.
 Students will use Code.org's Game Lab and App Lab, online programming environments, where code is clicked and dragged to create animations and games.
 This course is designed to provide students with an engaging, supportive first course in programming.
-3D models and design will also be studied.

-INTRO TO TEXT-BASE PROGRAMMING
+INTRO TO TEXT-BASED PROGRAMMING 2620

-PREREQUISITE: Intro to Block-Based Programming(2610) or teacher consent, Algebra I or concurrent enrollment (2110) APPROXIMATE FEES: None
+PREREQUISITE: Intro to Block-Based Programming (2610) or teacher consent, successful completion of Algebra 1 (2110) APPROXIMATE FEES: None

 COURSE DESCRIPTION: This course provides an introduction to programming using a text-based language.
 Students learn Java and begin using an object-oriented approach.
-Topics include basic programming, control structures, one- and two-dimensional arrays, and other topics.
-For the last 1⁄4 of the class, students will apply their Java skills in the Processing development environment to create an animation or game for a final project.
-While this is an introductory course, it is recommended that students have some basic experience with computer programming if they decide to bypass Computer Concepts I and begin with Concepts II.
+Topics include basic programming structures, methods, conditional statements, loops, and other topics.
+Students will then apply their Java skills in the Processing development environment to create an animation or game for a final project.
+While this is an introductory course, it is strongly recommended that students have some basic experience with computer programming if they decide to bypass Intro to Block-Based Programming and begin with this course.
 Contact the instructor for further information.

-APP DEVELOPMENT
+APP DEVELOPMENT 262